palatinuse/database-vertical-partitioning/README.md

 Read about our findings for legacy row-store database systems in our VLDB'13 paper: [Jindal, A., Palatinus, E., Pavlov, V., & Dittrich, J. (2013).
 A comparison of knives for bread slicing.
 Proceedings of the VLDB Endowment, 6(6), 361-372.](http://www.vldb.org/pvldb/vol6/p361-jindal.pdf)

-## A short walk-through of a sample vertical partitioning
+## A short walk-through of vertical partitioning the TPC-H PartSupp table

 Let's take a look at the TPC-H PartSupp table's workload, and it's vertical partitioning.
 The table shows the following informations: which query references which attribute, marked by an X.